 Looking forward, the future trajectory of FPGA-based accelerators in deep learning presents both promising avenues and persistent challenges.
 One key direction involves refining FPGA architectures and design methodologies to effectively support the evolving landscape of deep learning models.
 As neural networks grow in complexity and diversity, FPGA designs must adapt to efficiently handle larger models with increasingly demanding computational requirements.
 Additionally, there is a strong emphasis on enhancing the flexibility and programmability of FPGA-based accelerators.
 This involves exploring new programming frameworks and development tools tailored to simplify the process of deploying deep learning applications on FPGA platforms.
-Such advancements aim to lower barriers to adoption and foster innovation in this specialized domain.
+Such advancements aim to lower barriers to adoption and foster innovation in this

-Energy efficiency remains a critical hurdle for FPGAbased accelerators.
+Energy efficiency remains a critical hurdle for FPGA-based accelerators.
 Despite their inherent advantages in power consumption over CPUs and GPUs, further optimizing energy efficiency is essential for scaling these accelerators in environments with strict energy constraints and portable devices.
 Techniques such as dynamic voltage and frequency scaling (DVFS), power gating, and algorithmic optimizations specific to FPGA architectures will play pivotal roles in achieving these efficiency goals.
-Looking ahead, there is also growing interest in exploring heterogeneous computing architectures that integrate FPGAs with other accelerators like GPUs and ASICs.
-Such hybrid architectures can leverage the unique strengths of each technology to achieve superior performance and efficiency for specific deep learning tasks, such as training large-scale models or conducting real-time inference at the edge.